 Attenuation

 Hollow core fibers only guide light within the wavelength range covered by the photonic bandgap in the cladding.
-Outside that range - typically about 10% of the design wavelength - loss increases sharply.
+Outside of that range, loss increases sharply.
+See the Graphs tab for typical attenuation curves for our hollow core fibers.

 Termination